AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

 Starter Files: [Activity129RaceCar.zip](https://github.com/AP-CSA-JAVA/CSA_JAVA-Course/files/9757289/Activity129RaceCar.zip)

-Complete the computeTime method and the comments in main.java
+Complete the `computeTime` method and the comments in Main.java

 ```java
 	//Length of the track in meters